Ar Log: Career

 By 1988, Iolo Jones had returned as a second fiddler.
 Ar Log V probably remains the group's most prominent album in terms of blending the synthesiser into the traditional elements.
 The group also rejoined Dafydd Iwan in 1988 for a celebration of the singer's quarter-centennial on the road.
 However, by now, Ar Log had essentially become a part-time operation, as the group's members had found full-time employment elsewhere.

-In 1996, Ar Log celebrated their anniversary by recalling all of the group's members, past and present, to record.
-Ar Log VI.
+In 1996, Ar Log celebrated its anniversary by recalling all of the group's members, past and present, to record Ar Log VI.
 A book was compiled by Lyn Ebenezer to mark the group's anniversary.
 An enduring aspect of Ar Log VI was the adoption by Ar Log of a drummer and bassist in some selected concerts.
 The new style brings Ar Log into a more folk-rock style.
 Stephen Rees subsequently left the group and became a founder member of Crasdant.
 Geraint Cynan, a prolific composer and music arranger, joined on keyboards.
-Ar Log have taken Welsh music to over twenty countries on three continents and were the first professional Welsh traditional folk group.
+Ar Log has taken Welsh music to over twenty countries on three continents and was the first professional Welsh traditional folk group.
 They are still gigging as a seven-piece and, in 2016, they celebrated 40 years with concerts in Wales, Germany and Ireland.

 In August 2018, Ar Log released Ar Log VII at The National Eisteddfod in Cardiff - 40 years almost to the day after they released their first album, Ar Log at The National Eisteddfod in 1978.

+In June 2025, Ar Log announced that a new album would release early 2026 in celebration of the band's 50th anniversary.
+The album will be titled "Ar Log VIII".
+On 9th November, 2025, Dafydd Roberts made a post on the Ar Log Facebook page stating that the album would release 9th January 2026.

 In 2004, Dafydd Roberts became Chief Executive of the Welsh record label Sain, which had released several of Ar Log's albums.